Stable Roommates with Narcissistic, Single-Peaked, and Single-Crossing Preferences: Complete preferences

 Utilizing restricted versions of \cref{prop:nsp->twomost,prop:stablematching-augmented}, \citet{BartholdiTrick1986} derived a greedy algorithm to construct a \emph{unique} stable matching when the preferences are linear orders (i.e., complete and without ties) and are narcissistic and single-peaked (see \cref{alg:BT}).
-For $2\cdot n$ agents their algorithm runs in $O(n)$ time.
-We will show that \cref{alg:BT} also works when ties are allowed.
-The stable matching, however, may not be unique anymore and the running time is $O(n^2)$ since we need to update the preferences of each agent after we match one pair of two~agents.
+For $2n$~agents they claimed that their algorithm runs in $O(n)$ time by observing that, after adding a pair to the solution matching, at most two other agents need to update their most acceptable agent.
+However, since updating the most acceptable agent may take~$O(n)$~time, it is not clear how to implement their algorithm to achieve $O(n)$ running time.
+Indeed, by generalizing their example~\cite[Section 3]{BartholdiTrick1986} to the case with $2n$ agents, we show the following: Assuming, as input, an integer vector for each agent is given, which lists the agents in order of its preferences, their algorithm may take $O(n^2)$~time, even if the single-peaked order is known.

+\begin{example} We consider a complete, narcissistic, single-peaked, and single-crossing preference profile~$\Pot_n$ without ties, for $2n$~agents.
+The preference orders will be pasted together from the following ``preference pieces''~$X_i$ and $Y_i$ with $i \in [n]$:

+Note that for every $i\in [n]$, the piece~$X_i$ covers contiguous interval of~$2n-2i$~alternatives.
+Together with the pieces~$Y_1$, $Y_2$, $\ldots$, $Y_{i-1}$, all but two alternatives are covered: $i$ and $2n+1-i$ are the only alternatives that are not covered.

+Now, let us define the preference orders of the agents in the profile.
+For each $i\in [n]$ the two agents~$i$ and $2n+1-i$ have ``almost'' opposite preferences: